Wondering how Nuggs from Simulate Chicken stack up? We tried Nuggs and share our honest review.

 This is my ideal breading situation.
 The breading adds texture but doesn't take away from the flavor and texture of the main event.

-It really came down to personal taste.
 Dave is a real Freddy Bready, so the Nuggs were higher on his list.
 I prefer my nuggets to be more protein-forward, so these weren't my fave.

 Where to listen